(Adds trader comment)

-SINGAPORE, April 1 (Reuters) - Oil liquids from ExxonMobil's gas export project in Papua New Guinea will be blended into the country's only crude blend, almost doubling crude exports by the middle of the year, the company said Wednesday.
+SINGAPORE, April 1 (Reuters) - Oil liquids from ExxonMobil's gas export project in Papua New Guinea will be blended into the country's only crude blend, the company said Wednesday, almost doubling crude exports by the middle of the year.

 ExxonMobil's $19 billion PNG LNG Project is due to begin exports of 6.9 million tonnes of liquefied natural gas (LNG) per year around mid-2014.

 Along with LNG, the project will produce about 25,000 barrels per day (bpd) of condensate, a low-density mixture of hydrocarbon liquids that will be blended into Papua New Guinea's existing export stream, the Kutubu Blend, a spokeswoman for the project said.